Approved Boulevard Trees

 Featured Tree

 Northern Empress™ Japanese elm - Northern Empress™ has many remarkable features, but its most special quality is its glowing fall color.
 While most elms turn yellow in fall, the leaves of Northern Empress™ turn apricot-orange, later turning burgundy-red.
 This color is both radiant and reliable from year to year.
-Read on for a full description written by Tom Kalb, NDSU Extension Horticulturist.
+Full description of the Northern Empress Elm written by Tom Kalb, NDSU Extension Horticulturist.

 NDSU Agriculture Extension - Northern Empress Japanese Elm